-Interest income earned from these advances amounted to P37.2 million as of second quarter of 2024 (December 31, 2023 - P91.9 million).
+Interest income earned from these advances amounted to P27 million in the first quarter of 2025 (2024 - P75.1 million).

 (b) Investments in various associates

 The Group also has interests in a number of individually immaterial associates that are accounted for using the equity method.